List of video game genres: Interactive movie

 The interactive movie genre came about with the invention of laserdiscs.
 An interactive movie contains pre-filmed full-motion cartoons or live-action sequences, where the player controls some of the moves of the main character.
 For example, when in danger, the player decides which move, action, or combination to choose.
-In these games, the only activity the player has is to choose or guess the move the designers intend him to make.
+In these games, the only activity the player has is to choose or guess the move the designers intend them to make.
 Interactive movies usually differ from games that simply use full motion video, FMV, extensively between scenes in that they try to integrate it into the gameplay itself.
 This has been used in everything from racing games to fighting games.

 A few adventure game have tried to use the term to liken the storytelling of their games to those in movies, most notably the later Tex Murphy games and the more recent Fahrenheit (Indigo Prophecy), although they are more aptly classified as genre hybrids.
 Elements of interactive movies have been adapted for game cut scenes, in the form of Quick Time Events, to keep the player alert.
 Games like Resident Evil 4 present obvious in-game prompts for the player to react to.
 Not doing so usually results in the player character either getting hurt or outright killed.

-Real-time 3D adventures

-Around this time, real-time 3D adventure games appeared.
-These included Nightfall in 1998, Shenmue in 1999, realMyst in 2000, Shadow of Memories in 2001, Uru: Ages Beyond Myst in 2003 and the Yakuza franchise in 2005.
-They augmented traditional adventure gameplay with some of the attributes more commonly associated with action games, for example, freedom of motion and physics-based behavior.